erdayegauss/fraud-detection-application/README.md

 - Ensure you have a Kubernetes cluster running on AWS EKS, or locally via K8S.

+- Update the Deployment.yaml file with your container image, specifying the appropriate registry (local, Docker Hub, or AWS ECR).

 - Deploy the service to Kubernetes using the following command:

 ```bash